Plants for Pollinators

 Many fruits and vegetables are also bee-friendly plants, so why not grow your own?
 Organic, home-grown fruit and vegetables provide tasty meals as well as sources of nectar and pollen for bees.
 In return, you’ll benefit greatly from insect pollination, which results in a more abundant fruit and vegetable yield.

-Year-Round Bee Support
+Year-Round Bee Support 🌿🐝

 Tips for a Bee-Friendly Garden

-Create Your Bee Sanctuary!
+🏡 Create Your Own Bee Sanctuary

-Find out how your company can help!
+Find out how your company can support pollinators and biodiversity initiatives.

 Contact Us